 To access Lenovo programs on your computer, do the following:

 - 1. Open the Start menu and locate a program by the program name. - 2.
-If the program is not displayed on the Start menu on Windows 7, click All programs to display all programs. - 3.
-If you still do not find the program in the program list, search for the program in the search box.
+If you do not find the program in the program list, search for the program in the search box.